mojaloop/reporting-hub-bop-role-ui/docs/environment-variables.md

 #### Note About Remote URLs Variables

 This project is using the `REMOTE_1_URL` to dinamically load a remote.
 You can add as many remotes as you want or you can decide to use static know localtions without relying on environment variables for the purpose.

-#### Note About The Public Path

-When working with several host/remote applications it is a requirement that `PUBLIC_PATH` are updated to avoid port collision.